patricksurry/TaliForth2/platform/README.md

   it in the accumulator.
 It should block until a character is ready, and should preserve the X and Y registers.
 - `kernel_putc` Send the character in A to the output device (e.g. screen).
-  It should preserve the X and Y registers.
-[TODO: does it need to preserve A as well?]
+  It should preserve the X and Y registers, but need not preserve A.
 - `kernel_kbhit` Return a non-zero value in the accumulator if an input character is ready (i.e. kernel_getc won't block).
 It should preserve the X and Y registers.
 - `kernel_bye` Exit forth, e.g. to a monitor program or just `brk` to reset.